FAIR BOOK

 “Where Tradition Meets Tomorrow”

-You are welcome to pick up an entry form and tags at the Walter Harris Memorial Library, 75 Walker Street, Markdale, Huron Bay Co-op, 774794 Highway 10, Markdale, email us at info@markdaleagsociety.ca or just give Heather McTaggart a call at 519-377-4222 and she will be happy to mail it to you.
+You are welcome to pick up an entry form and tags at the Walter Harris Memorial Library, 75 Walker Street, Markdale, Midwest Co-op, 774794 Highway 10, Markdale, email us at info@markdaleagsociety.ca or just give Heather McTaggart a call at 519-377-4222 and she will be happy to mail it to you.
 We endeavor to use the same exhibitor numbers year after year, however we switched to AssistExpo software last year and you may not get the same exhibitor number.
 Once you have created an account and logged in to AssistExpo, your profile will be matched up with the exhibitor number you have used in previous years, if you have exhibited in the past.
 If you have any questions regarding the prize list, there is a Convenor listed at the top of each category.
 Please do not hesitate to contact the Convenor listed.
 They will be happy to help you.

 Exhibits will be accepted Thursday, August 27th from 10am to 9pm as well as Friday, August 28th from 9am to 11:30am.
 Judging will take place Friday August 28th from 1pm to 6:30pm.
-The Agricultural Hall (arena floor) will be closed for judging and will be open to the public starting at 7:00pm on Friday evening, August 28th, 2026.
+The Agricultural Hall will be closed for judging and will be open to the public starting at 7:00pm on Friday evening, August 28th, 2026.

 Homecraft Exhibits are to be picked up from the Agricultural Hall from 4:30 pm - 5:00 pm on Saturday, August 29th, 2026.